rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ## 4.203.96 Publisher names transcribed as part of another element

-<a name="4.203.96.1">4.203.96.1</a> If no formal name of publisher appears on the manifestation, and the name of the publisher has already been transcribed as part of another element, supply it within square brackets.
+<a name="4.203.96.1">4.203.96.1</a> If the name of the distributor does not appear in the [Publisher statement](/DCRMR/ppdm/Publisher-statement/), and the name of the publisher has already been transcribed as part of another element, supply it within square brackets.

 >Example:
 >Name of publisher: <CITE>[Pour Symo[n] Vostre Libraire par Philippe Pigouchet]</CITE>
 >(*Comment*: Title reads “Ces presentes heures a lusaige de Ro[m]me : so[n]t au lo[n]g sa[n]s req[ue]rir [et] ont este faictes pour Symo[n] Vostre Libraire: demourent a Paris a la rue neuue nostre dame, a lenseigne Sainct Iehan leuangeliste par Philippe Pigouchet.”)

-If transcribing a publisher name as part of another element, do not abridge or expand the Name of publisher simply because it repeats or omits information given elsewhere in the description.
+If transcribing a publisher name as part of another element, do not abridge or expand the name of publisher simply because it repeats or omits information given elsewhere in the description.

 ## 4.203.97 Publisher names in more than one language or script